Counsel Share

 5. Recalling God's Faithfulness: Reflect on past trials and God's provision, strengthening your trust in His ongoing faithfulness.

-6. Employing the "Dragon Slayer": (Philippians 4:6-9) Pray with thanksgiving, focusing on what is true, noble, right, pure, lovely, and admirable.
+6. Employing what Christian traditionally call the "Dragon Slayer": (Philippians 4:6-9) Pray with thanksgiving, focusing on what is true, noble, right, pure, lovely, and admirable.
 Be actively involved in your daily duties (Philippians 4:9).

 Even panic attacks don't change our core approach (Romans 6:12-13; 1 Corinthians 6:19-20).
 We counsel within the context of our larger framework.
 In extreme cases, we encourage the counselee to obey God's will despite their anxious physical response.
 Doing God’s will becomes a powerful antidote to anxiety.
 This doesn't diminish the gravity of the situation but instead demonstrates the power of trusting and obeying Christ even when our bodies would tempt us to run away.